 Less the amount of Landfill Expenses under Allowable expenses.

-The projected depreciation and interest expense for new assets from the previous year’s rate model will be reviewed.
+The projected depreciation and interest expense for new assets from the previous year’s Rate Methodology will be reviewed.
 The prior year’s projected fixed asset additions will be reviewed and confirmed.
 The depreciation and interest expense for any projected new asset from the prior year will be reversed and eliminated in the current year’s projected depreciation and projected debt if the new asset was not purchased in the prior year.

 Adjusted CPI Index and OPIS Index will be used to calculate the change to Other Allowable Non-Fuel Expenses, Other Recoverable Expenses, and Fuel Expense which will be included in the “Projected or CPI Adjustment” column.